 One of the many great features of Dynamics CRM is the ability to set up a queue and have it tied to a shared mailbox in Exchange Online.
 Customers can send an email to that mailbox and Dynamics CRM can be configured to automatically create a case in the organization.
 This works well until an organization tries to use the feature to handle their internal help desk.
-By default, Dynamics CRM does not track internal emails that are sent to a queue.
+By default, internal emails that are sent to Dynamics 365 queues are not tracked.

 In Dynamics CRM 2011 there was a setting called “DoNotIgnoreInternalEmailToQueues” which could be changed via the OrgDBOrg Settings tool (https://support.microsoft.com/en-us/kb/2691237).
 Unfortunately, with more recent versions of Dynamics CRM, modifying this setting does not allow internal emails to be tracked.